GabrielSlima/blog/articles/design-patterns-mvc.md

     <img class="post-img" src="images/design-patterns-mvc/design-patterns-model-view-controller-2.svg" alt="View Reflecting the Model's state">
     <h3>Final Thoughts</h3>
     <p>
         MVC is one the most used patterns on Web Development.
-As I said, every desing pattern is a template, the MVC is not different.
+As I said, every design pattern is a template, the MVC is not different.
 An application may or may not inlude a controller for instance or may not have a view.
 There are some variants of this pattern like the <strong>model view adapter</strong>
         and many others.
     </p>
     <p>
-        This desing pattern is an architectural pattern.
+        This design pattern is an architectural pattern.
 Model, view and controller can be interpreted as layers.
 This means that business rules may or may not be placed within the model object.
 The model object may be user of other objects (domain objects) that are responsible for the business rules.
         The model layer can be split into more lower level layers, going from the business layer to a data